Emergency Medicine and UEC Programme

 He is now a visiting professor in emergency medicine at the University of Bolton.

-Former Clinical Lead: the late Dr Clifford Mann OBE
+The late Dr Clifford Mann OBE

 Cliff was NHS England’s National Clinical Director for urgent and emergency care and a consultant in emergency medicine with the Taunton and Somerset NHS Foundation Trust.
 He was appointed an Officer of the Order (OBE) in the 2018 New Year’s Honours list for services to emergency medicine.